 Hot Fuzz and Shaun Of The Dead are two of the funniest movies of recent years.
-Aside from the perfect partnership of comedy legends Simon Pegg and Nick Frost,the reason these films were so great was both Edgar Ramirez's direction and the fact they are so British.
+Aside from the perfect partnership of comedy legends Simon Pegg and Nick Frost,the reason these films were so great was both Edgar Wright's direction and the fact they are so British.
 Seriously could the Yanks deliver a film like Shaun?
 Could they fuck.

 This is where"Paul" misses the mark.
 Yes it has all the Pegg/Frost hallmarks but lacks that Britishness that endeared them to fans everywhere.
 The film may well have the lads playing typically English sci-fi geeks, but it feels American.
 And that's part of the problem.
 Pegg's charm always shines through.
 Whether it's with a mouthful of expletives or a sarcastic put-down,…